Increased Tax-Free Trading Allowance in the UK

 Frequently Asked Questions

-When does the new £3,000 trading allowance take effect?
+When does the new £3,000 threshold take effect?

 Yes.
 If your trading income exceeds £3,000, you must register for Self Assessment and report your income, even if you qualify for partial tax relief.